shabie/docformer/src/docformer/README.md

 Let us assume, we want to do MLM + IR + TDI:

-1. Attach a head, and forward propagate it, calculate the weighted loss of these two task, and store it
+1. As for the first and the third task, attach a head, and forward propagate the data, calculate the weighted loss of these two task, and store it
-2. In case of the second task, you have to forward propagate it again with the same dataset, but with the argument use_tdi = True, and calculate the binary cross entropy loss with the `label_for_tdi` key, and add the weighted sum of it to the store loss, and then backpropagate it
+2. In case of the second task, you have to forward propagate it again with the same dataset, but with the argument use_tdi = True, and calculate the binary cross entropy loss with the `label_for_tdi` key, and add the weighted sum of it to the stored loss, and then backpropagate it